nightroman/PowerShellTraps/Basic/Errors-of-unusual-type/README.md

 - PowerShell cannot convert data to some type.
 - A .NET type is not found.
 - A property is not found in the strict mode.
+- A variable is not found in the strict mode.

 Scripts